 Judging from both dog’s behavior, Oscar the bird realizes it’s me and he begins to squawk out loud.
 Oscar is my parrot.
 He is a large, blue and gold Macaw.
 He talks.
 He says hello and he imitates when I yell for the dogs to go outside.

-Since Brody the Dog is cause for most of the mischief in my house—Oscar the Bird says “Brody,” quite often.
+Since Brody the dog is the cause for most of the mischief in my house—Oscar the Bird says “Brody,” quite often.

 I like that.